easypanel-io/website/docs/05-templates/hastypaste/index.md

 ## Description

-Hasty Paste is a fast and minimal paste bin app that allows users to quickly paste and share text.
-It is commonly used for sharing debug logs and providing tech support.
-The app is designed to be lightweight and resource-efficient, with features such as publicly accessible pastes, randomly generated IDs, optional long IDs for added security, expiring pastes, dark theme, and optional syntax highlighting.
-It also offers a REST API and supports custom file systems, including flat-file system and S3 objects.
-Hasty Paste is available as a lightweight Docker image and is easy to install and use.
-The project is actively maintained and welcomes contributions from the community.
+Hasty Paste is a fast and minimalistic app designed for quickly pasting and sharing text.
+It is primarily used for sharing debug logs and similar content to aid developers in providing tech support.
+The app is publicly accessible with no authentication required.
+It generates random IDs for each paste, with an optional &#39;long&#39; ID to reduce the chances of brute force attacks.
+Users can also add expiring pastes.
+The app features a dark theme and optional syntax highlighting.
+It is designed to use minimal resources and does not require JavaScript.
+Hasty Paste also allows users to choose their file system and offers a custom flat-file system.
+The app is named &#39;Hasty Paste&#39; to reflect its speed and ease of use.

 ## Instructions